julucinho/upador-arquivos/README.md

 _The two application artifacts have 100% of test coverage._

 ### ECR
 The deployment package type for the Lambda Function is container image: in order to deploy the code into the Lambda service, an image is built and uploaded to the ECR repository resource.
-From there the Lambda service can pull it and provision the Function resource.
+From there the Lambda service can pull it and provision the Function resource instantiating the container.

 The Dockerfile can be found at:
 >./upador-arquivo-plugins/Dockerfile